PicoCreator/2nd-brain/A - TechTalkCTO/P - RWKV Musings/The RWKV architecture - scaling RNN to transformer scale/RWKV architecture - Scaling an RNN to transformer scale.md

+> PS: if you are reading this from the llm-paper-club, this is a WIP article im writing.
+> this file is live, and is subjected to future changes

 The RWKV architecture present in general 2 major ideas, in helping scale RNN to be as performant as transformer in both speed and quality.
 We would be covering the main design features in three section

 - Crash course into some Transformer and RNN terms